TheHumanoidTyphoon/text-to-speech/README.md

 # Text to Speech (TTS) script

 ## Overview
-This Python script utilizes several libraries to enable reading and conversion of various file formats into either MP3 or WAV speech format.
-Supported file formats include PDF, DOCX, TXT, and HTML, with the added capability to process multiple pages for PDF and DOCX files.
+This Python script utilizes several libraries to enable reading and conversion of various file formats into either `MP3` or `WAV` speech format.
+Supported file formats include `PDF`, `DOCX`, `TXT`, and `HTML`, with the added capability to process multiple pages for `PDF` and `DOCX` files.

 ## Requirements
 To run the script, the following libraries need to be installed on your machine: